Table of Contents

 What is NFO?

 A New Fund Offer (NFO) marks the exciting launch of a brand new mutual fund or Exchange Traded Fund (ETF) by an investment company.
 During this initial offering period, which typically lasts a few days to weeks, investors have the chance to be among the first to participate in the fund’s strategy.
-This could involve innovative investment approaches, new asset classes, or thematic funds focused on specific sectors.
+Consequently, this could involve innovative investment approaches, new asset classes, or thematic funds focused on specific sectors.

 Why NFO is a good opportunity